-Joy White is a Visiting Lecturer.
+Joy White is an Author and a Lecturer.
 After completing her PhD at University of Greenwich in 2014, in 2015/2016, she held the Independent Scholar Fellow award from the Independent Social Research Foundation (ISRF).
 Joy is the author of Urban Music and Entrepreneurship: Beats, Rhymes and Young People’s Enterprise (Routledge: Advances in Sociology).
 It is one of the first books to foreground the socio-economic significance of the UK urban music economy, with particular reference to Grime music.

 Joy has extensive knowledge and experience of training and consultancy in the Adult Care sector.
 As a Consultant in the Vocational Learning sector, Joy provides external verification and quality assurance services for a number of Awarding Bodies.

 As the founder of an east London training business that delivered targeted programmes to engage with young people who were NEET - not in education, employment or training, Joy has extensive, practical experience of enterprise, business start up and mentoring.

 Joy writes and researches on a range of themes including: social mobility, urban marginality, youth violence, mental health/wellbeing and urban music.